 - 5.3.2.12 Recreational uses that are not well suited to urban areas or require large parcels of land, such as campgrounds, resorts and golf courses, may locate in rural natural areas.
-Such proposals must not have an adverse impact on adjacent land uses, must be zoned accordingly in the Zoning By-law and have an adequate supply of potable water. - 5.3.2.13 Home occupations and industries are a viable and important component to the rural community and may be considered under criteria identified in the Zoning Bylaw.
+Such proposals must not have an adverse impact on adjacent land uses, shall be re-zoned to an appropriate recreational zone from the Zoning By-law, shall not be wasteful of agricultural land, and have an adequate supply of potable water. - 5.3.2.13 Home occupations and industries are a viable and important component to the rural community and may be considered under criteria identified in the Zoning By-law.
 Home occupations and industries should be modest in size, investment and traffic generation.
-Should a home occupation increase in scale to a level where it may have an adverse impact on neighbouring land-uses, Council may request that the operator relocate to an alternate site more suited for the use or apply to rezone the affected parcel to an appropriate commercial or industrial zone.
-Home occupations and industries established under these provisions may not be subdivided from the parcel on which they are established. - 5.3.2.14 The retention of tree cover shall be encouraged wherever possible to preserve natural habitat and mitigate wind and soil erosion. - 5.3.2.15 Significant wetland areas, natural wildlife habitat areas, and lands along the edges of waterways in the municipality should be preserved in their natural state. - 5.3.2.16 Council recognizes the importance of establishing and protecting water retention areas in the municipality and as such, may identify areas as "Water Retention Area" on Map 1: General Land Use Map, within the Rural Natural Areas designation that have an organic soil classification and may be appropriate for development of such a water retention area. - 5.3.2.17 Certain existing rural residential clusters in Rural Natural Areas are recognized in the Zoning By-law.
+Should a home occupation increase in scale to a level where it may have an adverse impact on neighbouring land-uses, Council may request that the operator relocate to an alternate site more suited for the use or apply to re-zone the affected parcel to an appropriate commercial or industrial zone.
+Home occupations and industries established under these provisions may not be subdivided from the parcel on which they are established. - 5.3.2.14 The retention of tree cover shall be encouraged wherever possible to preserve natural habitat and mitigate wind and soil erosion. - 5.3.2.15 Significant wetland areas, natural wildlife habitat areas, and lands along the edges of waterways in the Municipality should be preserved in their natural state. - 5.3.2.16 Council recognizes the importance of establishing and protecting water retention areas in the Municipality and as such, may identify areas as "Water Retention Area" on Map 1 General Land Use Map, within the Rural Natural Areas designation that have an organic soil classification and may be appropriate for development of such a water retention area. - 5.3.2.17 Certain existing rural residential clusters in Rural Natural Areas are recognized in the Zoning By-law.
 Council may consider infill development within such clusters to the maximum allowable density identified in the Zoning By-law provided that the infill development would not negatively impact the expansion potential of nearby agricultural operations (as per Provincial Land Use Policies and Zoning By-law setback requirements).
 Such infill proposals will only be considered in areas currently zoned for rural residential uses.
-Rural residential development proposals in areas not zoned for such uses shall be directed to a designated Rural Residential Area or shall require an amendment to this Development Plan and to the Zoning By-law
+Rural residential development proposals in areas not zoned for such uses shall be directed to a designated Rural Residential Area or shall require an amendment to this Development Plan and to the Zoning By-law.